 Have you ever wondered about the importance of Shavuot?
 Have you asked about the connection between Shavuot and Pentecost?
-Do you know how fire played a key role in both events?
-Then join us as we uncover the answers to these and other questions!
+Fire played a key role in both of these events.
+Discover how here…

 Shavuot and Pentecost…